aptible/support/source/topics/paas/how-to-use-log-drains.md

 any time via your Dashboard][40].

-### Legacy Aptible "v1" stacks ###
+### Aptible legacy infrastructure ###

-On Aptible legacy "v1" stacks, there is only one collector for all your Log Drains.
+On Aptible legacy infrastructure, there is only one collector for all your Log Drains.
 This can cause log routing to crash if one log destination is unavailable.
-If you are still using a v1 stack, we recommend upgrading to a v2 stack, where log forwarding is more reliable.
+If you are still running on legacy infrastructure, we recommend scheduling an upgrade to our current infrastructure, where log forwarding is more reliable.

   [10]: /topics/paas/how-to-set-up-papertrail/